kjain1810/cnihack/Mallocators_Submission/README.md

 # Instructions to run the code

+All of the test data files (district and lab data) need to be be present in this folder.

+## Instructions to run MIP solution

-To run the file, we first need to install the following libraries in Python (3.6+):
+To run the Mixed Integer Programming (MIP) solution, we first need to install the following libraries in Python (3.6+):

 1. geopy
 2. pandas